 Into The Music (Warner Bros. ’79) Rating: A

 Once again at the peak of his considerable powers, on Into The Music Van effortlessly mixes in irresistibly catchy mid-tempo pop songs with contemplative ballads, the end result of which ultimately coheres together thematically as one big tribute to love, both spiritually and emotionally.
 Capturing Van at an optimistic high, he pledges his allegiance to the Lord (“like a full force gale, I was lifted up again by the Lord”) while happily relishing in blissful romance, all while interweaving sprightly piano, moody violin, bouncy horns, seductive sax, and lightly upbeat female backing vocals, with the whole ensemble being anchored by Van’s own matchless voice.
 As is often the case with Van, “Bright Side Of The Road” begins the album with an upbeat, brassy winner, with Katie Kissoon's girlish backing vocals adding an appealingly light touch, while “Full Force Gale” is an ecstatically uplifting religious song.
 “Stepping Out Queen” is probably the most filler-ish track on the album, but as such things go it’s good filler, and though “Troubadours” comes a little too close to “Warm Love” for comfort, its lovely use of pennywhistle (played by the Incredible String Band’s Robin Williamson), trumpet (Mark Isham), and sax (Pee Wee Ellis) make it a significant song in its own right.
 Expertly evoking images of the English countryside, “Rolling Hills” is a Celtic sing along with agreeably gruff vocals from Van, deeply religious lyrics, and a delightfully light touch on the piano, while “You Make Me Feel So Free” is a somewhat slight but extremely catchy sing along whose dance hall cadences are perfectly captured by the album’s spacious production.
 Fully warmed up, it is the almost suite-like last four songs in particular that makes Into The Music (whose title obviously harks back to a previous Van classic) indispensable, beginning with the 1-2 punch of “Angeliou,” a simple but soulful love song whose story seems to continue on “And The Healing Has Begun,” an 8-minute masterpiece that’s lyrically romantic and alive, as well as musically gorgeous and melodic.
-Continuing in this mellow vein, if you wanted to nitpick I suppose you could say that his cover of Cliff Richard/Nat King Cole’s “It’s All In The Game” is a little too “easy listening,” but you’ll hear no such complaints from me, especially since this classy song segues right into the superior “You Know What They’re Writing About,” which is classic Van in the way that it quietly simmers with a trance-like intensity.
-Anyway, I didn’t mean to do a song-by-song recount here, so I’ll summarize by saying that it’s difficult not to feel the joy or sing along to this album’s upbeat songs, and that it's equally difficult not be captivated by the album’s mesmerizing mood pieces and overall message.
+Continuing in this mellow vein, his classy cover of Cliff Richard/Nat King Cole’s “It’s All In The Game” segues right into the superior “You Know What They’re Writing About,” which is classic Van in the way that it quietly simmers with a trance-like intensity.
+Anyway, I didn’t mean to do a song-by-song recount here, especially since Into The Music is an album that’s best appreciated as a cohesive whole, so I’ll summarize by saying that it’s difficult not to feel the joy or sing along to this album’s upbeat songs, and that it's equally difficult not be captivated by the album’s mesmerizing mood pieces and overall message.
 Van’s feel-good lyrics speak of a pious inner peace without succumbing to the preachy sermonizing that makes most religious tracts such a bore, making for adult oriented music of an exceedingly rare quality.